serhei/disciplined-code/README.md

 'Disciplined programming' is a term I've coined after studying a set of books and articles by Edsger W. Dijkstra describing the various skills required to develop dense, algorithmic code with confidence and a low probability of programmer error.
+These skills include:

+- top-down refinement to break down a problem into smaller pieces
+- judicious use of predicates and weakest-precondition semantics to guide the development of a solution
+- layered architecture for larger systems (cf [THE 1968](https://www.eecs.ucf.edu/~eurip/papers/dijkstra-the68.pdf))

 Long-term, I have some interest in developing new kinds of developer tools to better support disciplined programming.
 Short-term, I want to